JTorgander/hmc-sandbox/README.md

 ### Sampling

-Having loaded the model obejct, we can now sample from the loaded model using the following code:
+Having loaded the model object, we can now sample from the loaded model using the following code:

 ``` r